Report urges classroom changes after teacher injured at Gatineau school | CBC News

 The layout of the classroom is not always safe, with a small library restricting a quick exit from the room, the report added.
 There were also small items, like a copper bell and hourglasses, that could be thrown.

-Lafleur-Lauriault said staff are seeing more violence in schools so something has to be done to "protect the staff."
+Lafleur-Lauriault said staff are seeing more violence in schools so something has to be done to protect staff.

 The school board, Centre de services scolaire des Portages-de-l'Outaouais (CSSPO), and CNESST declined to comment on the report.